 - UVM protection for the operating-system logon.
 UVM protection ensures that only those users who are recognized by UVM are able to access the computer.
-Before you enable UVM protection for the system logon, see "UVM operating-system logon protection" on page 11 for important information. - Client Security screen saver.
+Before you enable UVM protection for the system logon, see "UVM operating-system logon protection" on page 11 for important information.
+For information about using UVM protection, see "UVM operating-system logon protection" on page 11. - Client Security screen saver.
 After you add a client user, the user can set up and use the Client Security screen saver.
 The Client Security screen saver is set up through the Display option within the operating-system software.
+For more information, see "Setting up UVM operating-system logon protection" on page 11.
+You do not need to enable UVM protection for the system logon to use the Client Security screen saver.